danielTorren/Misinformation_financial_markets/README.md

 # (Mis)Information Diffusion and the Financial Market
-This repository contains the code to reproduce the results in the paper (Mis)Information Diffusion and the Financial Market, Di Francesco & Torren-Peraire (2023).
+This repository contains the code to reproduce the results in the paper (Mis)Information Diffusion and the Financial Market, Di Francesco & Torren-Peraire (2024).

+## To reproduce all the figures in the paper on only has to run 3 files:
+- 'obtain_posterior_params.ipynb' will calibrate the model using the already pretrained Sequential Neural Posterior Approximator.
+Running the notebook will produce figure 3 and 10 and create a table with moments of the posterior distribution.
+Moreover the notebook will save the calibrated two parameters to the .json file in the constants folder, that will be used to produce the other figures in the paper.
+If one wishes to calibrate different parameters, then they can uncomment the last two cell blocks of the notebook.

+- 'produce_figures.ipynb' will produce figures 4, 6, 7 and 8.
+To produce figure 3 one has to run the sensitivity analyisis again as described below, since the results were to large to include on github.
+If one wishes to change parameters, they can do so in the appropriate .json files in the 'constant' folders and then run the commented cells.

+- 'single_run_playground.ipynb' will produce figures 1 and 5.

 ## Sensitivity analysis
 To run the sensittivity analysis one can: